cjonwei/GA_Final_Project/README.md

 ## Introduction

-This project aims to better understand the content available on Netflix as of 2020.
+This project aims to better understand the content available on Netflix.

+Netflix is one of the world's leading entertainment services with a market cap of USD 219.37bn, 208 million paid memberships in over 190 countries enjoying TV series, documentaries and feature films across a wide variety of genres and languages.

+Members can watch as much as they want, anytime, anywhere, on any internet-connected screen.
+Members can play, pause and resume watching, all without commercials or commitments.

+But what is on Netflix?

+To better understand this, lets dive into some high level analysis of the dataset obtained from kaggle.com.
+The dataset contains information as per the Data Dictionary below.

 ## Data Dictionary